Malia Obama Making Out With ‘Mystery’ Man And Smoking A Cigarette Sends Social Media Into A Frenzy

 — Franni Taylor-Ayers (@FranniA) November 20, 2017

-Despite all their protests, the actual report has nearly 25K likes and thousands of retweets from other reports on social media.
+Despite all their protests, the actual report has nearly 25,000 likes and thousands of retweets on social media.
 People are interested in what both Malia and Sasha Obama are up to since leaving the White House.
 They may not have chosen to be celebrities, but that’s the situation they find themselves in — especially since their parents are so popular with the public.

-When Malia Obama went in for a kiss with the unidentified guy she was with, she didn’t have a care in the world that someone with a camera was standing there.
-She threw caution to the wind and likely figured if people had an issue with what she was doing it was their problem.
+When Malia Obama went in for a kiss with the unidentified guy, she didn’t have a care in the world that someone with a camera was standing nearby.
+She threw caution to the wind and likely figured if people had an issue with what she was doing, it was their problem.
 An abundance of people on social media applauded her for living her life and appearing happy.

 Malia Obama Kissing, Tailgating at First Harvard-Yale Game https://t.co/aNTe7uAoSm